Attica Group: Controversies

-On 18 January 2023 Lighthouse Reports, in collaboration with SRF, ARD, Al Jazeera, Il Domani and Solomon published a report claiming illegal pushbacks of asylum seekers from Italy to Greece using Superfast ferries.
-If those asylum seekers arrived at the ports of Venice, Ancona, Bari and Brindisi, they were denied the opportunity to seek asylum and were pushed back using ferries operated by Attica Group, specifically Superfast Ferries.
+On 18 January 2023, Lighthouse Reports, in collaboration with SRF, ARD, Al Jazeera, Il Domani and Solomon, published a report claiming illegal pushbacks of asylum seekers from Italy to Greece using Superfast ferries.
+If those asylum seekers arrived at the ports of Venice, Ancona, Bari, and Brindisi, they were denied the opportunity to seek asylum and were pushed back using ferries operated by Attica Group, specifically Superfast Ferries.
 Immigrants were put into shower rooms and metal boxes with caged roofs, sometimes being handcuffed to metal shelves.

-On 6 September 2023 a 36-year-old passenger on board the Blue Horizon, operated by Blue Star Ferries, met a tragic end when crew members pushed him from the ship's hatch.
-The passenger was en route to his birthplace, Crete Island, but had experienced a delay in boarding the ferry.
+On 6 September 2023, a 36-year-old passenger on board the Blue Horizon, operated by Blue Star Ferries, died when crew members pushed him from the ship's hatch.
+The passenger was en route to his birthplace, Crete, but had experienced a delay in boarding the ferry.
 Despite his intentions to board, ferry workers denied him access and pushed him off the loading ramp, causing him to fall into the sea, where he drowned.
-The entire incident was captured on video by other Blue Horizon ferry passengers.
+The incident was captured on video by other Blue Horizon ferry passengers.

 In response to the video evidence shared on social media, authorities took action.
-Four crew members of the Blue Horizon ferry, including the deck officer and the master, were promptly arrested.
-A Greek prosecutor filed criminal charges just one day after the tragic event, targeting the ferry captain and three of his crew members in connection with the 36-year-old man's death.
+Four crew members of the Blue Horizon ferry, including the deck officer and the master, were arrested.
+A Greek prosecutor filed criminal charges just one day after the event, targeting the ferry captain and three of his crew members in connection with the 36-year-old man's death.
 One crew member faced charges of possible intentional homicide, while the other two were charged with complicity.
 The captain was charged with serious breaches of shipping regulations.